 Once set in motion, electrical current will flow forever in a closed loop of a superconducting material.

-A Diode is an electronic device that allows current to flow in one direction only.
-It is a a semiconductor that consists of a p-n junction.
+A Diode is an electronic component that allows current to flow in one direction only.
+It is a device that consists of a p-n junction.
 They are used most commonly to convert AC to DC, because they pass the positive part of the wave, and block the negative part of the AC signal, or, if they are reversed, they pass only the negative part and not the positive part.

 A diode is the simplest possible semiconductor device, and is best device to learn and understand how a semiconductor works.